geops/psqlchunks/README.md

       -l           number of lines to output before and after failing lines of SQL. (default: 2)
       -E           set the client_encoding of the database connection.
-This setting is usefull when the encoding of sql file differs from the default client_encoding of the database server.
+This setting is useful when the encoding of sql file differs from the default client_encoding of the database server.

     Connection parameters: